gioppy/ValidateWebform/README.md

 <li><code>submit:"#edit-submit" //the submit button</code></li>
 <li><code>privacy:"" //the privacy checkbox to validate, if the form have one</code></li>
 <li><code>loading:"loading" //loading class name of the div, when the form is validate and submitted</code></li>
-<li><code>thanks:{'page':'.page', 'container':'.container'} //object: the page class loaded after submitted and when the page content is attached</code></li>
+<li><code>thanks:{'page':'.page', 'container':'.container'} //object: the page class loaded after submitted <br />
+and when the page content is attached</code></li>
-<li><code>ga:false //submit the thank-you-page to the Google Analitycs</code></li>
+<li><code>ga:false //submit the thank-you-page URL to the Google Analitycs</code></li>
 </ul>

 If the last parameter is set to TRUE, you must add an hidden field to the Webform, named <strong>outrack</strong>, with the URL you want to track.
 For example: it/contattaci/grazie.
-This url is saved in your Google Analytics profile (in teory the outrack is must be the same of the url of the thank-you-page, instead you have two different tracked page for one form).
+This url is saved in your Google Analytics profile (in teory the outrack is must be the same of the url of the thank-you-page, instead you have two different tracked page for one form).<br />
 The widget degrade gracefully when the javascript is disable (normal server-side webform validation).